open-dynaMIX/raiseorlaunch/README.rst

 .. image:: https://img.shields.io/pypi/pyversions/raiseorlaunch.svg
       :target: https://pypi.python.org/pypi/raiseorlaunch/

-| Run-or-raise-application-launcher for i3 window manager.
+A run-or-raise-application-launcher for i3 window manager.

-| If a specified application is already running, it will just focus the
+If a specified application is already running, it will just focus it's window.
-  window.
 If not, it will run the application.

-| It's also possible to specify a workspace.
-That way only this
-  workspace will be used to raise and launch.
+It's also possible to specify a workspace or the scratchpad.
+That way only this workspace will be used to raise and launch.

-| workspace\_auto\_back\_and\_forth - if enabled - remains functional.
+workspace\_auto\_back\_and\_forth (if enabled) remains functional.
-| It's also possible to use the scratchpad.

 You can specify a window class, instance and/or title.

 raiseorlaunch is intended to be used with i3-shortcuts.

-It depends on `i3-py <https://github.com/ziberna/i3-py>`__.

 Installation
 ------------